Car Salesman Slang Dealership Terms

 What's a car salesman's day like?
-Read our article on the Typical Day in the Life of a Car Salesman.
+Read our article on the a day in the life of a car salesman.

 Car buying tip - There are very few true professional car salesman that make a very good living in the car business.
 Most individuals get into the business because they've heard you can make quick money or they think it's easy.
 These green salespeople find out fast that it's not as easy as it looks.
 Most of them burn out and don't last long in the business.

 You never know who you will be greeted by when going to a car dealership.
-Protect yourself by having your car buying process 90% completed before contacting a car dealership.
-Read more about New Car Buying Tips here or Used Car Buying Tips here, and be prepared.
+Protect yourself by having your car buying process 90% completed before going to the dealership.
+Read more tips to buying a new car or my tips on how to buy a used car here, protect yourself by being prepared.